Are You Feeling You've Lost Your Creative Direction? Has Life Gotten in Your Way? Stop Making Excuses and Find Your Way Home. Create.

 Sometimes we find ourselves getting too far off track or even traveling completely away from our original destination.
 We have to be willing to adapt, change, or reverse directions sometimes.

 Always keep sight of your goals.
 Don't go on for so long, convincing yourself that you have to do something-- that in reality is preventing you from realizing your full creativity.
 At the same time, try to be open and experience the journey as it happens.
 Some paths unexpectedly lead to rewarding destinations.
-Just make sure you keep moving on.
+Just make sure you keep moving on.4) Creativity is not the same as productivity.

 No matter what form of art you create, it takes time, skill and connections to make it happen.
 A project could take you days, weeks, years or even a lifetime to complete.
 It may take time before you actually produce something worthwhile.
 Don't fall into the trap of thinking that quantity is as important, or more important than the quality of your work.